sajjadmrx/ely-logger/README.md

 # ely-logger

-Streamline your app's logging with ely-logger, the ultimate tool for sending logs to Discord, Telegram, and beyond with just one line of code.
+ely-logger is a simple and lightweight logging library for Node.js that allows you to send logs to Discord, Telegram, and other services with just one line of code.
+It supports multiple emitters, including the console, file, Discord, Telegram, and more.
+It's easy to use and can be integrated into any Node.js project with minimal effort.

 ## Installation
 Use the package manager of your choice to install the package: